eparedes90/statisticalAnalysis/factorsSavings/READme.md

 # Chi Square tests and univariate Logit

 ## Objective
 The study aims to test the relations of some theoretical factors of saving for retirement in Peru (with the use of Chi Square tests) and their effects on this last variable with the use of an univariate Logit.
+Econometric theory explanation and details were explained in a meeting.

 ## Principal Content
 * analisis.pdf #Final Report in PDF